How to do Bronzing of baby shoes

-It's fine to try to figure our how to do shoe bronzing, but I really suggest that you prove to yourself that you can sell them first, Ronald.
-This business is ninety five percent sales and five percent making the shoes.
-So you might want to start by finding a vendor and setting up a distributorship -- learning the market before investing, buying toxic chemicals, and trying to learn an art form by yourself that is perhaps better learned under apprenticeship.
+A. It's fine to try to figure our how to do shoe bronzing, Ronald, but honestly I suggest that you prove to yourself that you can sell them first.
+This business is ninety eight percent sales and two percent making the shoes.
+So you might want to start by finding a vendor and setting up a distributorship -- learning the market before you invest, and buy toxic chemicals, and try to learn an art form solo that is perhaps better learned under apprenticeship.
 I've run the world's most popular metal finishing site since 1995 and can't recall more than two or three people wanting to buy bronze shoes in all those years.

 Ted Mooney, P.E.
 RET